 In 2013, Vik co-lead an ambitious big band project with French pianist Julien Coriatt and his Orchestra.
 She partnered as lyricist and composer in Julien's exploratory journey through jazz, classical and folk music, with songs in her native tongue.
 Their album "Blue Lake" was released in 2015.

-The Frankfurt Radio Big Band featured Vik as soloist in two open-air concerts in Germany, in 2018 and 2019.
+In 2018 and 2019, The Frankfurt Radio Big Band featured Vik as soloist in two open-air concerts in Germany.

 Elegant and swinging, Vik is often praised for her poise, great phrasing, impeccable timing and low velvet voice.
 "She's a class act" - says the Edinburgh Jazz & Blues Festival.